Pondering John 14:15-31.

 Self control when I wanted to respond harshly and criticize others.
 Self control when confronted with unrighteous anger.

-I would love to be a model of the Spirit’s fruit at all times…but I’m not.
-I fail and fall.
-But I can count on the Spirit who lives within me to urge me forward.
+I would love to be a model of the Spirit’s fruit at all times but I’m not.
+I fail.
+Yet I can count on the Spirit who lives within me to urge me forward.

 Amazing, isn’t He?